MichaelShires/RxTrainer/README.md

 This allows for heat transfer to occur in 'real-time'.
 If a cycle takes a bit longer to calculate, then slightly more heat will be transferred and the coolant chunks will move a bit further.
 This allows operators to use the program as a real-time trainer, with real-time responses.

-Lastly, certain protective actions can be initiated.
+Additionally, certain protective actions can be initiated.
 You can scram or adjust control rod heights using the command line.

+Finally, the repository as is supports cross-building using CMAKE features, so you can compile it to run on any hardware that CMAKE supports cross-compile for.
+It was tested on a Raspberry Pi 5.